 A one carat emerald costs just 1/4th of what a one carat diamond costs.
 Emeralds made in the lab are even more budget-friendly, making them an extremely popular choice for non-diamond engagement rings.

 Fun fact: there are records of the emerald gemstone being the favorite of the famous Egyptian Queen Cleopatra.

 Morganite Engagement Rings

 Another member of the beryl family, morganite is a gemstone most famous for its pale pinkish color resembling a bride’s blush.
 Morganite stones are stronger than emeralds, making them a perfect choice for daily wear.
-Morganite gemstones are often placed in rose gold settings since their pinkish color compliments rose gold so beautifully.
+Morganite gemstones are often placed in rose gold engagement ring settings since their pinkish color compliments rose gold so beautifully.
 The warm look of morganite is a romantic choice sure to melt any bride’s heart.

 Fun fact: the gemstone morganite is named after the financial legend J.P Morgan, to honor him and his enthusiasm for gems.